How To Start A Nonprofit In Missouri

 MO Nonprofit Articles of Incorporation Requirements

-How Much Does It Cost to Incorporate a Missouri Nonprofit?
+How much does it cost to start a Missouri Nonprofit?

-The Missouri Secretary of State’s office will process mailed filings in around 5-10 days.
-File your articles online at the Missouri Secretary of State’s website, and you’ll get a response typically within 5 business days.
+The Missouri Secretary of State’s office will process mailed filings in about 10 business days.
+File your articles online at the Missouri Secretary of State’s website, and you’ll get a response typically within five business days.

 Get a Federal Employer Identification Number (EIN)